CMS to Penalize Medicare Practices for MU and PQRS Non-compliance

 If you don’t participate in the mandatory PQRS reporting program for Medicare, you could incur additional penalties of 1.5-2%.
 This means some practices will be hit with penalties of 7% within the next 5 years!

 Some practices are receiving PQRS letters now: that their reimbursements will be docked in 2015.
 Don’t forget that PQRS adjustments are staggered for 2 years: penalties levied in 2015 are for not reporting 2013 PQRS data.
 If you fail to meet the reporting deadline for 2014, you’ll be penalized on your 2016 reimbursements.
-Click here for a quick PQRS overview or here for a detailed look.
+Click here for a quick PQRS overview.

 Are mental / behavioral health + substance abuse providers subject to the penalties?